Chapter 4 - La Vie en Rose

 I had just learned about the Marilyn Monroe effect, so when I walked down the street and told myself to "act like a confident person," this was where I got the idea from!

 Another solo adventure!
-Sitting on the sand and reconnecting to my love for drawing.
 This spot, tucked underneath a small walking bridge, became my go-to place in Ocean Beach to sit and exist in peace.

-While hanging out with Bumble boy, I tried surfing for the first time.
-And the second time.
-I was absolutely terrified to go myself, and yet I didn't want to limit myself from engaging in something I was learning to enjoy just because he was not around.
-So I went by myself!
-This was a breakthrough experience for me and my confidence ... and I ended up getting stung by a sting ray.
-It was incredibly painful, but I regret nothing.
-The fact that I put myself out there was what mattered.
+While with Bumble boy, I tried surfing for the first time.
+I was terrified to go myself, but I didn't want to be tied to him, so I went ... and I ended up getting stung by a sting ray.
+I regret nothing.

 In reclaiming my peace, I also tried yoga!
-In fact this was my third or fourth post ever on my Instagram account.
-This day was another breakthrough as I realized how disconnected I was from my body and how much that was contributing to my poor mental health.
+This was my 4th post ever on my Instagram account.
+I realized how disconnected I was from my body and how that was contributing to my poor mental health.